aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 discarded if the plane distance for all of the vertices in the primitive are < 0.
 If a vertex has a cull distance of NaN, that vertex counts as "out" (as if its < 0);
+The limits on both clip and cull distances are bound by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_COUNT define which defines the maximum number of components that can be used to hold the distances and by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_ELEMENT_COUNT which specifies the maximum number of registers which can be annotated with those semantics.

+TGSI_SEMANTIC_CLIPDIST
+""""""""""""""""""""""

+When components of vertex elements are identified this way, these values are each assumed to be a float32 signed distance to a plane.
+Primitive setup only invokes rasterization on pixels for which the interpolated plane distances are >= 0.
+Multiple clip planes can be implemented simultaneously, by annotating multiple components of one or more vertex elements with the above specified semantic.
+The limits on both clip and cull distances are bound by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_COUNT define which defines the maximum number of components that can be used to hold the distances and by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_ELEMENT_COUNT which specifies the maximum number of registers which can be annotated with those semantics.

 Declaration Interpolate